Description of Procedure or Service

 Type 1 diabetes is caused by the destruction of the pancreatic beta cells which produce insulin, and the necessary mainstay of treatment is insulin injections.
 Multiple studies have shown that intensive insulin treatment, aimed at tightly controlling blood glucose, reduces the risk of long-term complications of diabetes, such as retinopathy and renal disease.
 Optimal glycemic control, as assessed by glycated hemoglobin, and avoidance of hyper- and hypoglycemic excursions have been shown to prevent diabetes-related complications.
 Currently, insulin treatment strategies include either multiple daily insulin injections or continuous subcutaneous insulin infusion with an insulin pump.

-The Food and Drug Administration (FDA) describes the basic design of an artificial pancreas device system (APDS) as a CGM linked to an insulin pump with the capability to automatically stop, reduce, or increase insulin infusion based on specified thresholds of measured interstitial glucose.
+The U.S. Food and Drug Administration (FDA) describes the basic design of an artificial pancreas device system as a continuous glucose monitoring linked to an insulin pump with the capability to automatically stop, reduce, or increase insulin infusion based on specified thresholds of measured interstitial glucose.6,

-A sensor augmented pump therapy with predictive low glucose management (PLGM) (suspend before low) suspends basal insulin infusion with the prediction of hypoglycemia.
-Basal insulin infusion is suspended when sensor glucose is at or within 70 mg/dL above the patient-set low limit, and is predicted to be 20 mg/dL above this low limit in 30 minutes.
-In the absence of a patient response, the insulin infusion resumes after a maximum suspend period of two hours.
+A sensor augmented pump therapy with predictive low glucose management (suspend before low) suspends basal insulin infusion with the prediction of hypoglycemia.
+Basal insulin infusion is suspended when sensor glucose is at or within 70 mg/dL above the patient-set low limit and is predicted to be 20 mg/dL above this low limit in 30 minutes.
+In the absence of a patient response, the insulin infusion resumes after a maximum suspend period of 2 hours.
 In certain circumstances, auto-resumption parameters may be used.

-When a sensor value is above or predicted to remain above the threshold, the infusion pump will not take any action based on CGM readings.
+When a sensor value is above or predicted to remain above the threshold, the infusion pump will not take any action based on continuous glucose monitoring readings.
 Patients using this system still need to monitor their blood glucose concentration, set appropriate basal rates for their insulin pump, and give premeal bolus insulin to control their glucose levels.

 A control-to-target system sets target glucose levels and tries to maintain these levels at all times.
-This system is fully automated and requires no interaction from the user (except for calibration of the CGM).
-There are two subtypes of control-to-target systems: insulin-only and bihormonal (eg, glucagon).
+This system is fully automated and requires no interaction from the user (except for calibration of the continuous glucose monitoring).
+There are 2 subtypes of control-to-target systems: insulin-only and bihormonal (eg, glucagon).
 There are no systems administering glucagon marketed in the United States.

 A hybrid closed-loop system also uses automated insulin delivery with continuous basal insulin delivery adjustments.
 However, at mealtime, the patient enters the number of carbohydrates they are eating in order for the insulin pump to determine the bolus meal dose of insulin.
 A hybrid system option with the patient administration of a premeal or partial premeal insulin bolus can be used in either control-to-range or control-to-target systems.